Types of tattoo machines

 They use compressed air as their source, but can also be powered by electrical current if you don't have a compressor.

-They are usually silent and light, just like rotary machines, and they replace the coil system with a pneumatic system.
-Furthermore, they have a pedal to regulate the pressure and the calibration.
+They are usually silent and light, just like rotary machines, which replace the coil system with a pneumatic system.
+They also have a pedal to regulate the pressure and the calibration.

 And it is for this very reason that they do not overheat and have a rear air exhaust to prevent unwanted noise and vibration.

-This depends 100% on the work you want to do.
-Some tattooists prefer to use coil machines because they find them more comfortable and adaptable to their designs, or because they are simply more affordable.
+Some tattooists prefer to use coil machines because they find them more comfortable and adaptable to their designs, or because they prefer to tattoo with a more traditional method.